root@hack3rs:/srv/www$ curl -i /408/

 likely-causes.lst

-• $Load balancer or proxy timeout configured too aggressively.
+- $Load balancer or proxy timeout set too aggressively for the use case.

 recovery-steps.md